HL7/bser/source/pages/Adaptation_for_Additional_Referral_Use_Cases.md

 * **ReferralTask.businessStatus** If the workflow state machine associated with the referral exchange use case differs from the BSeR state machine, then it is necessary to extend the value set bound to the business status element of the referral task to include additional states.

-* **ReferralServiceRequest.reasonCode** The value set bound to the reasonCode element of the referral service request needs to be expanded to include the new referral use case as a supported referral reason.
+* **ReferralServiceRequest.code** The value set bound to the code element of the referral service request needs to be expanded to include the new referral use case.
 Note that this is the same value set as the one bound to the reason element of the referral message header.

+* **ReferralServiceRequest.reasonCode** The value set bound to the reasonCode element of the referral service request may need to be expanded to include referral reasons for the new referral use case.
+Note reasonCode is optional and need only be used when the value used in service request code is not pre-coordinated with service request reason.

 * **ReferralServiceRequest.supportingInfo** An additional slice needs to be added to the support info element of the referral service request for the new referral use case.
 Each slice shall include a reference to a newly defined bundle of clinical statements relevant to the new referral use case.
 Where applicable, newly defined supporting information FHIR bundles should reuse existing clinical statement profiles from the BSeR IG.